willyywt/willyywt.github.io/book/freedesktop/security.md

 TODO

 ## USBGuard
-USB device is not authenticated device in general, but you can smaller the kernel attack surface by restricting the vendor id and product id that the kernel recognizes (the kernel automatically loads drivers according to vendor id and product id; Chrome OS only blocks device class which is not secure enough: [ChromeOS usbguard bypass](https://packetstormsecurity.com/files/167269/ChromeOS-usbguard-Bypass.html)).
+USB device is not authenticated device in general, but you can smaller the kernel attack surface by restricting the vendor id, product id, device interface, etc. (Chrome OS only blocks device class which is not secure enough: [ChromeOS usbguard bypass](https://packetstormsecurity.com/files/167269/ChromeOS-usbguard-Bypass.html)).

 USBGuard is a software framework enforcing USB device policy.

+### Restrictions
+* Device VendorID and ProductID
+* Device Interface
+* Device Name
+* USB Connect type (hotplug/hardwired)
+* USB port
+* USBGuard Hash

+These restrictions are editable in the [USB Device Rules file](#usb-device-rules-file).
+If you want to keep a specific rule but loosen some of the above restrictions, delete the respective item in such rule; for example, deleting `via-port "1-3"` will cause USBGuard to don't check the USB port that such device plug in.

+### Configuration File

+Edits will take effect after restarting the USBGuard daemon.
+#### USB Device Rules file
+`/etc/usbguard/rules.conf`
+#### USBGuard Daemon file
+`/etc/usbguard/usbguard-daemon.conf`

 ### Initial configuration
-It ships an empty configuration on installation, but this can be automatically generated for the current USB devices that you plug in.
-Generate an initial policy list and install it (RHEL 9 documentation recommends `--no-hashes` so I followed it)
+USBGuard ships an empty [USB Device Rules file](#usb-device-rules-file) on installation.
+The following command will generate one for the current USB devices that you plug in (RHEL 9 documentation recommends `--no-hashes` so I followed it)
 ```sh
 usbguard generate-policy --no-hashes > ./rules.conf
 install -m 0600 -o root -g root ./rules.conf /etc/usbguard/rules.conf